lindstromscott/Computable-Centering-Methods/README.md

 # Computable-Centering-Methods
-Code for the article Computable Centering Methods for Spiraling Algorithms and their Duals, with Motivations from the Theory of Lyapunov Functions
+Code for the article "Computable Centering Methods for Spiraling Algorithms and their Duals, with Motivations from the Theory of Lyapunov Functions"

 The Cinderella scripts were used to generate the images in the paper.
 They are self-explanatory.